 Skill in:

-* Following verbal and written instructions.
+* Following verbal and written instructions and procedures.

 LICENSE AND CERTIFICATION REQUIREMENTS